efeeseao/buzzcoode/README.md

 # Fernando dos Santos

 ## Hi There! 👋
-   I'm a Software Developer with a passion for finding simple solutions to interesting problems. :computer:
+   Titles don't mean anything.
+That's why I removed mine.
+I do what I love.
+Have a vision and everything is possible.. :computer:

- :rocket:  &nbsp; I'm working as Front-End at **Mochi**
+ :rocket:  &nbsp; I'm working at **Mochi**
  <br/> :purple_heart: &nbsp; Seeking to collaborate with Front-end projects using React.js
  <br/> :blush: &nbsp; I'm learning every day...
  <br/> :computer: &nbsp; A few technologies I've been working with recently: JavaScript (ES6), HTLM & CSS, TypeScript, Next/React, Gatsby and Node Js.